For Official use only

 ・ 1 lakh halogen tablets per district distributed alongwith other essential medicines and vaccines to prevent spread of epidemic.

-・ The high level Team headed by Agriculture Minister is visiting Orissa on 19.7.2001 for aerial survey of the flood situation
+・ The high level Team headed by Agriculture Minister visited Orissa on 19.7.2001 for aerial survey of the flood situation

 ・ Meeting of National Crisis Management Committee (NCMC) was held under the Chairmanship of Cabinet Secretary to review the flood situation in the State on 18.7.2001.